-Michael Straumietis, a long-time professional grower who founded and owns Advanced Nutrients, wants you to avoid these common marijuana grow room mistakes so you get your biggest and best harvests ever!
+Michael Straumietis, a long-time professional grower who founded and owns hydroponics nutrients manufacturer Advanced Nutrients, wants to help cannabis growers avoid grow room mistakes.

-Not Planning Your Marijuana Grow Room Ahead of Time
+Not Planning Marijuana Grow Room Ahead of Time

 Most rooms in a home are on only a 15-amp circuit.